Anti-Masturbation: Society Invades Solitude

 Universal knowledge informs us about Catholic priests hearing a weekly litany of sin and confession of wanking fourteen-year-old boys.
 Certain hell (masturbation is a grave sin, what we call a mortal sin) awaits boys who don’t confess.
 My conservative Christian college was not dissimilar.
 Damnation was the reward for unrepentant men who entertain erotic thought.
 I burned under my cohort’s condemnation at my suggestion that perhaps one could masturbate absent any erotic thought.
 A silly idea, I know.

 A common Christian position puts the question of who owns your body and sexual pleasure.
-Campus Crusade, a Christian campus ministry answers that question in their guide for campus counselors. “…one of the sad consequences of masturbation, or self-gratification, is that you learn how to please yourself sexually.
+Campus Crusade, a Christian campus ministry answers that question in its guide for campus counselors. “…one of the sad consequences of masturbation, or self-gratification, is that you learn how to please yourself sexually.
 How can your spouse compete with you?”
 And again here, “These urges were designed to be satisfied by your spouse … but not by you.”
 Campus Crusade’s position on masturbation is a tough standard for students who may not meet a spouse for years or at all.

 Some anti-masturbation movements hinge membership in the community on complete abstinence from masturbation.
 Such language might sound like, “a blemish on the brothers”, “behavior unbecoming a soldier”, “a slap in God’s face” or “the worst kind of perversion”.
 Anti-masturbation thought of this breed not only dissolves individuality but regulates if and how a group member touches their genitals.
 In these communities, a person unknowingly surrenders their autonomy rendering their sexuality — the essence of their identity — to the whim of another — God, a leader, or the group.